zixingjiang/CSC3180-Cart-Pole/src/Env_README.md

 * `self.masspole`: the mass of the pole

 # Render
 Once you change `self.length`, the screen will show it autometically.
+The rendered texts are defined at the head of `render()`.
+Currently the screen shows `self.masspole` and `self.length`.
+If you want to show more parameters, you can modify those texts.

 # Code Usage
 Replace the original `cartpole.py` in the `gym` module with this modified one.